qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Singleband pseudocolor
 ......................

-This is a render option for single-band files, including a continuous palette.
+This is a render option for single-band file that include a continuous palette.
-You can also create individual color maps for the single bands here.
+You can also create color maps for a bands of a multiband raster.

 .. _figure_raster_pseudocolor: